Delni/blog/content/posts/keyboard-101-part1-anatomy/index.en.md

 series: Keyboard 101
 ---

 Keyboards, tools of you daily life.
-Everbody has some (one, or more 😇) but do you know what's inside ?
+Everybody has some (one, or more 😇) but do you know what's inside ?
 From _layouts_ to _profiles_, from _membrane_ keyboards to _mechanical_ ones, let's dive together in this wonderful world.

 {{% note info %}}
 I could have told you about [laser keyboards](https://keyboardsexpert.com/laser-projection-keyboards-guide/) or [virtual keyboards](https://en.wikipedia.org/wiki/Virtual_keyboard), but the truth is, anything that output an electric signal can be a keyboard.
 So, for now, let's stick to the more "classical" keyboards, with hardware, the most commonly used.